jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2022/Deep-Instinct-Cyber-Threat-Landscape-Report-2022.md

 4\.0 macros using anomaly detection.
 Excel can be programmatically automated by macro languages.
 The old macro language is called XL4, and its successor is the more modern language, VBA.
-Weve observed a substantial rise in malware utilizing these capabilities in the last two years.
+We’ve observed a substantial rise in malware utilizing these capabilities in the last two years.
 The sophistication of these attacks led our team to discover a quick method to identify usage of a new functionality in the